 I'm notorious for doing a quick clean of the kitchen.
 Wipe the counters and I'm good to go for having company over.
 Naturally I do the "oh, don't mind the filth" which is just another way of saying "I didn't feel like cleaning before you came over."
 Now, Iíll just say, ďLook, I hate cleaning so I didnít.Ē

-So here I sit in the backyard on a beautiful March afternoon in no rush to file this column, all the while thinking about how nothing ever gets done around the house.
+So here I lay on the couch in no rush to file this column, all the while thinking about how nothing ever gets done around the house.
 I still can't figure out where I go wrong with scheduling.